joshbressers/badge/DEVELOPING.md

 If you haven't done so, you should follow the instructions in the README about programming the ATTINY85 with an Arduino.
 Even if you're not using an Arduino to program the chip, there are instructions there for getting the Arduino environment configured.
 Both 1.x and 2.x Arduino IDEs work.

 The files are hopefully well commented so what's happening in them is clear.
+Keep in mind that most decisions made were to make things as simple and efficient as possible.
+There's very little memory and not much program space.
+Sometimes using more memory was used to make things easier for humans.
+Like using floats in the pong game.
+Integers take up less room and would be faster, but would be harder to understand the code.

 ## File layout